kazzyabe/Bert-based_Explanation/README.md

 * run.py: addition of F1 score calculation in Weber et al.
 * run2.py: addition of BERT cosine similarity as a new feature to Weber et al.

+# Bert-similarity
+The script bert_similarity.py uses LOOCV and is used to calculated, train and finetune BERT for the task.

 ## iccbr2018
 This is repo includes code and data used in studies in paper "Investigating Textual Case-Based XAI"